bnigusse/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The following code read in the data from the current working directory, changes the *date* column data from a factor to a date format, and saves the date in two data.frame
-variables: *mydataRaw* and *mydata*.
+The following code read in the data from the current working directory, changes the *date* column data format from a factor to a date format, and saves the date in two data.frame variables: *mydataRaw* and *mydata* for later use.

 ```r